 Dr. Rabin Man Shakya

 Portland, April 30 (Nepal Oregon News): A program showing amazing and incredible Newar Buddhist charya dances was organized at Portland's Nritya Mandala Mahavihara on Friday, April 29, 2022.
-The program which showcased sacred and esoteric Newah Buddhist meditational charya dances was followed by a brilliant presentation 'Culinary Journey to Nepal' by well-known Newah chef Vikram Vaidya and sumptuous Newah style dinner prepared by him.
+The program which showcased sacred and esoteric Newah Buddhist meditational charya dances was followed by a brilliant presentation 'Culinary Journey to Nepal' by well-known Newah chef Bikram Vaidya and sumptuous Newah style dinner prepared by him.

 The program was participated by 40 people, mostly the Americans, in person at the temple and in the zoom by 25 people.